ErikFortune/fgv/libraries/ts-json/etc/ts-json.api.md

 export type RichJsonConverterOptions = Omit<ConditionalJsonConverterOptions, 'useReferences'>;

 // Warning: (ae-forgotten-export) The symbol "SimpleJsonMapBase" needs to be exported by the entry point index.d.ts
-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "JsonValue"
 //
 // @public
 export class SimpleJsonMap extends SimpleJsonMapBase<JsonValue> {
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "JsonValue"
     // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "ISimpleJsonMapOptions" protected constructor(values?: MapOrRecord<JsonValue>, context?: IJsonContext, options?: ISimpleJsonMapOptions);
     // @internal (undocumented)
     protected _clone(value: JsonValue, context?: IJsonContext): DetailedResult<JsonValue, JsonReferenceMapFailureReason>;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "JsonValue"
     // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "ISimpleJsonMapOptions" static createSimple(values?: MapOrRecord<JsonValue>, context?: IJsonContext, options?: ISimpleJsonMapOptions): Result<SimpleJsonMap>;
     // @internal (undocumented)
     protected _editor?: JsonEditor;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "JsonValue" getJsonValue(key: string, context?: IJsonContext): DetailedResult<JsonValue, JsonReferenceMapFailureReason>;
+    getJsonValue(key: string, context?: IJsonContext): DetailedResult<JsonValue, JsonReferenceMapFailureReason>;
 }